 - List of previous visiting Students and Scholars

-As part of the second phase of MPP, MIT is hosting up to 4 Portuguese scholars per term (semester) as visiting scholars.
+As part of the second phase of MPP, MIT is hosting up to 4 Portuguese faculty per term (semester) as visiting scholars.
 Each visiting scholar will be hosted by an MIT faculty colleague for research collaboration.
 Scholars will also have the opportunity to be involved in other MPP activities at MIT and interact with visiting MPP students.

 - Intended timing and duration of your stay